Free schools

 Central Mainstream Free School Programme

-Central Government invites applications from groups to establish high quality new schools.
+From time to time, central Government invites applications from groups to establish high quality new schools.

 The Department for Education (DfE) can provide the funding for land and construction costs for these free schools.
 To secure best value for money, where possible the DfE will look to supplement this funding with other contributions.
 This can include the provision of a site from local authorities or contributions from developers.